ghdz89/getting-started-gilberto/README.md

 #### Set up your environment

 This app uses the latest stable version of Node.
 At the time of writing, that was Node v16.14.0.
-It's recommend you use this version of Node to run this app. `nvm` is a useful tool that helps you manage Node versions easily.
-If you have nvm installed, use the following command to set up your environment:
+It's recommend you use this version of Node to run this app. nvm is a useful tool that helps you manage Node versions easily.
+You can install it by following the instructions in the [nvm-sh/nvm](https://github.com/nvm-sh/nvm#installing-and-updating) repo.
+If you have nvm installed, you can use the following command to set up your environment:

 ```bash
 nvm install --lts && nvm use --lts